 Dr. Quatela will ask early in the process what about your nose is bothering you and take note of his own first impression.
 For instance, he may find a patient's nose to be too big, twisted, with a large hump, or "over-operated."
 First impressions are important as these are most likely the same issues that you dislike.
 From the front view, Dr. Quatela determines whether your nose is straight or twisted, narrow, normal, or wide.
 He considers your nasal tip — if it is asymmetric, bulbous, or abnormal — and also takes note of the skin's quality, which may be thick, medium, or thin.

 From the side view, Dr. Quatela determines whether your nose is too short or too long, has a hump or a ski slope, or has a pleasant profile that suits your face.
-The surgeon also determines whether your nose is over-projected, under-projected or properly projected, and examines whether too much nostril is shown.
+He also determines whether your nose is over-projected, under-projected or properly projected, and examines whether too much nostril is shown.
 Considering all angles of the nose, from top to bottom, is critical to the success of any rhinoplasty procedure.

 Although revision rhinoplasty has special considerations, it is a very rewarding procedure.
 Dr. Quatela gives you some pre-operative and post-operative instructions.
 Revision rhinoplasty typically takes more time than a primary nose job.
 Because the surgery includes general anesthetic, the initial recovery time from anesthesia is also a consideration.
 In all, the process takes about five hours.